Dragon2fly/vpngate-with-proxy/README.md

   If it still doesn't or your os doesn't have `network-manager`, restart your system.
   If it still doesn't, your proxy may be offline.
 Ping it from another computer.
-  If you don't need proxy to access the Internet and your network still not back to normal, I DON'T KNOW
+  If you don't need proxy to access the Internet and your network still not back to normal, I DON'T KNOW!